lunchly/slack-bot/readme.md

 ### Use

-Lunchly listens for `!lunch` in all channels it is a member of.
+Lunchly listens for interactions in all channels it is a member of.
 If a meal is found for that day then the bot will post a message containing details about the meal.

+Triggers*: `!lunch`, `what's for lunch`, `what is for lunch`, `what is today's lunch`, `what's for lunch`

+_Apostrophe optional.
+Case insensitive._

 ![Lunchly screenshot, ZeroCater integration](screenshot.png)